ma-laforge/MDDatasets.jl/README.md

 	end

 <a name="SampleUsage_DataRS"></a>
-## Sample Usage: Constructing a Recursive-Sweep Dataset:
+## Usage: Constructing A Recursive-Sweep Dataset

 Assuming input data can be generated using the following: